kalyanitekade/Predicting-Customer-Churn/README.md

 6. Matplotlib & Seaborn: For data visualization and performance analysis.

 # Results
 Below are the screenshot from the UI.
-User are given choice to input 5 features and Random Forest algorithm is used in the background as it has the highest predictive capability compared to other models.
+User are given choice to 5 input and Random Forest algorithm is used in the backend as it has the highest predictive capability compared to other models.

 ![ss1](https://github.com/user-attachments/assets/9eb142ed-3f5c-42b6-8b4f-a22b67e69e36)